deronaucoin/pfquiz/README.md

-This repo houses my responses to the pre-interview home questions for Practice Fusion.

 The SQL section answers are found under sqlqueries.sql.

 The programming section is handled in PFQuiz.py.
 Aside from the numpy library, it only requires the data files exist in a